enoklabs/1310-MADRID-MDD-PROJECT/README.md

 - Implemented the Foundation 4 framework and started the HTML and CSS
 - Made sure the colors, fonts and, layouts are congruent to the style tiles
 - Design the signup and sign in forms
-- Linked the Font Awesome css icon library for main Icons.
+- Linked the Font Awesome css icon library for main icons

+=

+[2.1] Pivotal Tracker Velocity Review
+- Structured the files to the MVC structure
+- Made a single page that connects to the Behance API using raw javasript
+- Sign Up page and Sign In page views have been added
+- Project Detail page has been added
+- Main links menu has been added to header

+=